-The assessment shows that the South Park pitches are overused in the peak period, which is managed by scheduling activity in timeslots immediately adjacent to the peak period.
+The assessment shows that the South Park pitch are overused in the peak period (particularly at weekends), which is managed by scheduling activity in timeslots immediately adjacent to the peak period.
 There is some spare capacity at the Marden and Sutton Valance pitches.
+The football use of the South Park pitch provides an important income stream to Maidstone HC and should be retained or expanded on those midweek evenings when the pitch is not required for hockey use.